PedroMoreiragit/PedroMoreiragit/README.md

 ## About me
 Hello!
-My name is Pedro Moreira Tristão.
-I have been dedicated to studying programming for two years and have a deep passion for technology.
-My objective is to kickstart my career in the tech industry, continually enhance my skills, and eventually expand my expertise to the international market.
-I am committed to embracing new challenges and learning opportunities to grow professionally and deliver innovative, practical solutions.
+I’m Pedro Moreira Tristão, a passionate programmer with two years of dedicated study in technology.
+I aim to launch my career in the tech industry, sharpen my skills, and grow toward the international market.
+I embrace challenges and learning opportunities to deliver innovative, practical solutions.

 ## Stack
 <div style="display: inline_block">